French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Here’s a quick look at what makes Menton stand out:

-• Proximity to Italy: It’s literally on the border, making day trips super easy.
+- Proximity to Italy: It’s on the border, making day trips super easy.

-• Relaxed Atmosphere: It lacks the intense hustle of some other Riviera towns.
+- Relaxed Atmosphere: It lacks the intense hustle of some other towns on the Riviera.

-The blend of French and Italian culture is palpable, creating a unique atmosphere that’s both sophisticated and laid-back.
-It’s a place that invites you to slow down and appreciate the simple pleasures.
+The blend of French and Italian culture is really palpable, like you can almost feel it in the air, and it somehow makes a one of a kind vibe that’s both polished and relaxed.
+It’s a spot that kinda nudges you to slow yourself down a bit and appreciate the little, simple pleasures, not the big noise or rush.

 A Gateway to Eastern Riviera Exploration

 Menton’s location is fantastic if you want to explore the eastern end of the Riviera.
-It’s super close to Monaco, and Nice is just a short train ride away.
-Plus, you can easily hop over the border into Italy for a change of scenery.
-The town has two train stations, which makes getting around by public transport pretty straightforward.
-I found it really easy to use the train to visit nearby towns and even pop into Ventimiglia in Italy for a market day.
+It’s pretty close to Monaco, and Nice is honestly only a brief train trip off.
+And yeah you can quickly cross the border into Italy too, just for a little change in scenery.
+The town has two train stations, so moving around using public transit is sort of simple and straightforward.
+I personally found it pretty easy to use the train for nearby towns and even to bounce into Ventimiglia, in Italy, on market day .

 Where to Stay: